kitnil/awesome/README.md

 - [awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted) - This is a list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.
 - [hyper](https://github.com/zeit/hyper) - A terminal built on web technologies
 - [cuckoo](https://github.com/cuckoosandbox/cuckoo) - Cuckoo Sandbox is an automated dynamic malware analysis system
-- [octotree](https://github.com/ovity/octotree) - Code tree for GitHub
+- [octotree](https://github.com/ovity/octotree) - GitHub code tree on steroids
 - [disable-webrtc-firefox](https://github.com/ChrisAntaki/disable-webrtc-firefox) - :lock: WebRTC leaks your actual IP addresses from behind your VPN, by default.
 - [sieve](https://github.com/thsmi/sieve) - Thunderbird Sieve Addon
 - [staticgen](https://github.com/netlify/staticgen) - StaticGen.com, A leaderboard of top open-source static site generators